When you send out an email, it goes through a series of SPAM-filtering tests that determine whether it will be let through to the inbox.

 The filters use algorithms, which aren’t always 100% accurate, so the tests can at times result in false positives (legitimate email mistaken for SPAM) or false negatives (SPAM mistaken for a legitimate email).
-That’s why it’s important you know what can trigger the filters – this way you’ll know how to avoid getting into SPAM.
+That’s why it’s important you know what can trigger the filters – this way you’ll know how to avoid getting into the SPAM folder.

-Now, let’s get to the point: what can you do to never have your emails diverted to SPAM again?
+Now, let’s get to the point: what can you do to avoid your emails going into the SPAM folder?

 How to Avoid the SPAM Folder?

-You can avoid the SPAM folder by following these guidelines:
+You can avoid sending emails to the SPAM folder by following these guidelines: